-Your first priority must be safety.
-Do not re-enter your premises until you are sure they are safe.
+In the event that your business has been flooded your first priority must be safety.
+Do not re-enter your business premises until you are sure they are safe.
 Even if a building looks safe, it may have suffered structural damage and could collapse.
 You also risk a fatal electrical shock if the mains electricity has not been disconnected.

 Clearing up flood damage